gatech-genemark/EukSpecies-BRAKER2/README.md

 ### Genome sequence
 Download genomic sequence and reformat it:
  * Input sequence should be in FASTA format.
+ * Unique sequence ID ahouls have no white space symbols in it
  * Simplify FASTA definition line (defline).
 First word in defline should be a unique sequence identifier.
  * Select only nuclear DNA sequences from genome (exclude or separate organelles).
  * Set all sequence letters into uppercase.

 Use genomic sequence from GenBank when possible.
 GenBank website and sequence accession IDs are usually more stable than genome project websites.
 On opposite, annotation is more frequently up-to-date at genomic project locations.
 Download most reliable annotation.
-Match sequence ID in FASTA file with sequence ID in annotation file.
+* Match sequence ID in FASTA file with sequence ID in annotation file.
-Use ID from annotation.
+* Use ID from annotation.
-Keep information about genome sequence ID and annotation sequence ID in the file "list.tbl".
+* Keep information about genome sequence ID and annotation sequence ID in the file "list.tbl".
-First column in the "list.tbl" table is sequence ID and second column is annotation ID.
+* First column in the "list.tbl" table is sequence ID and second column is annotation ID.
 ### Annotation